VinylPlus® Med Accelerates Sustainability in Healthcare

 Building on the success of the VinylPlus-funded RecoMed recycling scheme, VinylPlus® Med developed a recycling scheme for single-use PVC medical devices in Belgium to help hospitals sort their PVC medical waste stream.
 The scheme, launched in February 2022, focuses on clean and REACH-compliant PVC waste that can be recycled into a wide range of value products marketed across Europe.

-The project partners with Raff Plastics as the recycler and Renewi as the waste management company.
-VinylPlus® Med counts 12 hospitals as of February 2023, all located within a radius of 200 km, to minimise transport distances and thus mitigate carbon footprint.
+The project partners with Raff Plastics as the recycler, Veolia as the logistics & waste management partner, and De Loods Nekker as the social partner and waste hub for dismantling non-PVC items.
+VinylPlus® Med counts around 25 hospitals, all located within a radius of 200 km, to minimise transport distances and thus mitigate carbon footprint.

 From disposable medical devices to durable hospital wall covering